whitmanc/spree_social_sharing/README.md

     bundle install

-Then visit http://127.0.0.1:3000/admin/social-sharing/edit change your settings.
+Then visit http://127.0.0.1:3000/admin/social-sharing/edit to change your settings.

 NOTE: No migrations are required for this extension.